filamentphp/filament/packages/notifications/docs/03-database-notifications.md

 event(new DatabaseNotificationsSent($recipient));
 ```

-## Opening the notifications modal
+## Opening the database notifications modal

 Instead of rendering the trigger button as described above, you can always open the database notifications modal from anywhere by dispatching an `open-modal` browser event: